MegaManSec/JoshuaHu/menu/about.md

 I'm Joshua Rogers.
 Originally from Melbourne, Australia.
 These days I live in Poland.

+My CV can be found here: [joshua-rogers-security-engineer.pdf](/files/joshua-rogers-security-engineer.pdf).

 I have 12+ years of security experience and have years of sysadmin experience (linux and freebsd).
 I have a BSc in Applied Mathematics and a BA in Cinema/Film studies.

 I'm driven by the unfamiliar and unexplored.
-I'm motivated by the unknown and chaotic, and this is a driving force or my problem-solver attitude, which has allowed me to solve problems that others overlook.
+I'm motivated by the unknown and chaotic, and this is a driving force of my problem-solver attitude, which has allowed me to solve problems that others overlook.
 I try to make a real difference in everything that I do, and not be replaceable.

-If you're interesting in chatting (and I always am), you should [contact me](/contact.html).
+If you're interested in chatting (and I always am), you should [contact me](/contact.html).

 Some call me an all-rounder due to my ability to jump into nearly any